hyperswarm/scale-scenarios/readme.md

 ## More Info

-See [ubuntu-dev-ec2](https://github.com/davidmarkclements/ubuntu-dev-ec2) for more on the automated machine creation works.
+See [ubuntu-dev-ec2](https://github.com/davidmarkclements/ubuntu-dev-ec2) for more on how the automated machine creation works.

 ## License